DominikRasinski/strongInRecursion/README.md

 # strongInRecursion
-> Here goes your awesome project description!
+> In this project I try algoritm witch calls recursion, easliest example to represent recursion is match function strong.

 ## Table of contents
 * [General info](#general-info)